-Montenegro: The minority shareholders of Power utility company EPCG submitted a criminal complaint against First Bank and A2A31.
-March 2014. / SEE Energy News
+Montenegro: The minority shareholders of Power utility company EPCG submitted a criminal complaint against First Bank and A2A, SEE Energy News

 The Association of Minority Shareholders of Electric Power Industry (EPCG) has submitted charges to the Supreme State Prosecution against First Bank and the Italian company A2A because, as it is stated, they have obtained illegal benefits of 504.94 thousand euros.

 President of the Association, Mr. Vasilije Milickovic said that the largest financial transactions in the capital market in Montenegro was done on the grounds of fake certificate issued by First Bank.

 “With this fake certificate A2A has managed to rob seven thousand citizens of Montenegro, EPCG small shareholders, for 504.94 thousand euros,” said Miličković in a statement.

 The criminal complaint explains that neither A2A, nor First Bank could have known on September 23rd 2009 that the total number of shares owned by enterprises and citizens, in amount of 13.64 million would have been sold as 12.02 million shares, that are worth 100.99 million euros.

 According to this fake certificate, as stated, small shareholders are robbed because they were not paid the full amount for 100.48 million euros, but 504.94 thousand euros less..